nikivanov/watney/README.md

 * **Better browser compatibility.** There's no reason it can't work in all major browsers.
 * **Mobile-optimized control.** You'll be able to control your watney from your phone / tablet, especially in tandem with Remote Access.
 * **Better volume scaling.** The volume slider is only usable at the top range - anything below 70% is barely audible.
 The slider should be scaled to control only the usable range instead.
+* **Hardware-timed PWM.** Currently, PWM signal for motors and the camera servo are generated in software, which is the cause for the servo jitter. [pigpio](http://abyz.me.uk/rpi/pigpio/) is capable of generating very accurate hardware-timed PWM signals on any GPIO pin, but it needs either hardware PWM or PCM, both of which are used for audio.
+However, we only use one PWM channel for audio, so it may be possible to use the second channel for pigpio.
 * **Timing Belts.** Coupling each pair of motors with a timing belt should greatly improve driving over very rough terrain.